How to use a lifetime mortgage

 Equity release charges

 Lifetime mortgages are a lifetime commitment and if you change your mind you may have to pay a substantial Early Repayment Charge.
 However, be aware that lifetime mortgages don’t tie you to one property and you can move home (subject to the new property meeting the company’s lending criteria).
 However, if you move to a lower value property you may have to repay some or all of the total loan and interest.
 The amount you can borrow depends on the value of your home and your age.
+The Santander bridging loan rates is something you must have a look at to make the right decision when it comes to borrowing.

 It always makes sense to speak to an independent financial adviser before signing up to a lifetime mortgage,or indeed any kind of equity release product, and it can also make sense to take legal advice.
 Most people also choose to involve or inform their family.